HWHapply/VID/README.md

                         The ratio of validating set.
     --num_split NUM_SPLIT, -ns NUM_SPLIT, optional
                         The number of splitting for base model training and hyperparameter tuning for meta model.
-    --metamodel METAMODEL, -mm METAMODEL, optional
-                        The classifier applied as meta model.
     --threshold THRESHOLD, -threds THRESHOLD, optional
                         The threshold for the decision function of final prediction.
-    --average AVERAGE, -avg AVERAGE, optional
-                        Define the type of averaging performed on the evaluation scores among different class.
     --random_state RANDOM_STATE, -rs RANDOM_STATE, optional
                         The random state for the reproduction of result.
     --n_jobs N_JOBS, -threads N_JOBS, optional
                         Number of threads applied for parallel excecution.
     --verbose VERBOSE, -v VERBOSE, optional
                         The verbose mode.
-    --vidmodel_dir VIDMODEL_DIR, -vmd VIDMODEL_DIR, optional
-                        The directory of the vid object to applied for transfer learning.
     -h, --help
                         Show this help message and exit.
 ```